SammyMetref/2022c_SWOT_error_calibration_GS/README.md

 The evaluation of the calibration methods is based on the comparison of the SWOT calibrated swaths with the error-free SWOT swaths.
 It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other a noise-to-signal ratio based on Fourier wavenumber spectra.
 The evaluation notebook [demo_evaluate_baseline](https://github.com/SammyMetref/2022c_SWOT_error_calibration_GS/blob/main/notebook/demo_evaluate_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the leaderboard.

+After running the evaluation notebook for a method, the files stat_'METHOD'.nc (RMSE data), psd_'METHOD'.nc (PSD and SNR data) and ldb_'METHOD'.nc (Leaderboard data) are saved in the chosen foler.

+A comparison notebook: [compare_evaluations](https://github.com/SammyMetref/2022c_SWOT_error_calibration_GS/blob/main/notebook/compare_evaluations.ipynb) is available to plot and compare the statistics and the spectral diagnostics of multiple methods in the same figures.
+Also, the leaderboard for each method can be printed.

 ## 3. To get started